nhithai4620/Scientific_research_team3T1L/README.md

 - This is a scientific research project about the topic of optical character recognition

 ## Download requirement
-- To download requirement, firstly you should create Virtual Environments
+# To download requirement, firstly you should create Virtual Environments
-1. Download venv:
+1. Download venv.
             ```python3 -m venv tutorial-env ```
-2. Activate venv:
+2. Activate venv.
             ``` tutorial-env\Scripts\activate.bat ```
-3. Download requirement in Virtual Environments:
+3. Download requirement in Virtual Environments.
             ``` pip install -r requirement.txt ```